Sotid/M1_Project/README.md

 ## Description

 Mr. Miyagi loves food.
 He never stops eating.
 But he is also very picky.
 The object of the game is to give him all the food that he likes until he is full and happy.
-But watch out for the brocoli.
+But watch out for the broccoli.
 He hates it!

 ## MVP (DOM - CANVAS)

-A dog that can move in the four directions and has to grab the food that is flooding through the screen from all the sides.
+A dog that can move right and left and has to grab the food that is flooding through the screen.
 Each food add different points except the brocoli that substracts points and has to be avoided.
-The goal is to reach 50 points so as to win.
+The goal is to reach 100 points so as to win.
 If the score reaches 0 you loose.

 ## Data structure